yassinemaataoui/yassinemaataoui/README.md

 ---

 🎓 **About Me**
-- First-year DUT student in Data Engineering & AI
+- Second-year DUT student in Data Engineering & AI
 - EST Beni Mellal – Morocco
 - Passionate about Data, AI, and Software Development